 Henk and Marion Van Oeveren emigrated to New Zealand from The Netherlands in 1992 and have lived in Nelson ever since.
-They bought the charming but somewhat run down property in Garden Valley in 1995 and after years of building and planting (and waiting for the trees to grow) their vision of an abundant native and edible garden is becoming a reality.
+They bought the charming but somewhat run down property in Garden Valley in 1996 and after years of building and planting their vision of an abundant native and edible garden is becoming a reality.
 Birds are enjoying the garden too and there are high numbers of pukeko, several weka families as well as tuis, bellbirds and kereru.

 Alpacas and workshops

 In 2011 the first 20 alpacas arrived from different farms in the South Island and two cria were born in 2013.
-Marion spins the alpaca fibre but mainly makes colourful felted items varying from bags to jewellery.
-Both Henk and Marion have off-farm jobs with Henk running a busy engineering business and Marion is a registered dietitian and has a small private practice – click here for more information about Nutrition Matters.
-The property is a beautiful and inspirational setting for craft and healthy living courses.
+Marion spins the alpaca fibre and also uses it in felting projects.
+Henk manages a busy engineering business.
+Mahoe Hills is a beautiful and inspirational setting for craft worshops.
 The purpose build studio is spacious, light and full of treasures.

 You can visit us by appointment and we offer half-day craft sessions in our studio.
 Under our guidance, in half a day, you can create a unique item in felt or mosaic.

 The links below take you to our full-day workshops.

 Marion grew up in the Dutch countryside and studied human nutrition and dietetics in the 1980s.
 Spinning was very popular and together with Henk she started a small business.
 Henk made spinning wheels and Marion taught people how to spin.
 Every Autumn there were eco-dye sessions on big open fires in their garden and Marion taught her clients how to dye wool with plant dyes.
 Felting started to come back into vogue in the eighties as well and Marion learned how to make felted slippers and vests.